Datomni/omni-cdi-docs/docs/activation/ssGTM/tags/meta-api.md

 ### 1. Tag Setup

-1. Download the Omni Meta API tag template from the Datomni Tag Gallery
+1. Download the Omni Meta API tag template from [the GitHub repo](https://github.com/Datomni/omni-activation-gtmss-meta-api)
 2. Import the template into your server-side GTM container
 3. Create a new tag using the imported template
 4. Configure the basic settings: